-In addition it should contain no more than 3% in sodium.
-One popular Sodium Bentonite contains 29% sodium!
+In addition, it should contain no more than 3% in sodium.
+One popular Sodium Bentonite clay product contains 29% sodium!
 When doing a cleanse, detox or tackling any health related issue, the last thing you want to do is to ingest substantial amounts of salt.

 It is also important that the clay be pure, clean and natural direct from the source mine-preferably a subsurface mine that has been protected from the natural elements.
 Most clays that claim to be 100% pure have been cleaned using either a heat process or a hydration process to “wash” out impurities.
 Both processes can take a 95% pure clay to a “100%” pure state, but in doing so reduces the efficacy from around 15 to 1 down to 5 to 1.
 In their attempt to make a purity claim they are actually destroying the natural healing properties.
 Read labels carefully for any notation of the clay having been cleaned, processed, filtered, recharged or tampered with in any fashion other than milling.

 Clays are all milled to various degree of “fineness”.
 This fineness number typically runs from 50 to 325-screen mesh.
 A 50-screen mesh feels like fine grain sand while a 400 mesh is almost a fine as talcum powder.
 The finer the mesh the better the milling process and in turn the better it hydrates when water is added.
 Suspension as a colloidal is cleaner, quicker and more highly charged.
 If taken internally in a capsule form it is a 325 mesh so that is assimilates into a colloidal in the shortest time possible after ingestions.
 I recommend you not buy any Calcium Bentonite Clay that is milled to less than a 400-screen mesh.